Please note: the document below was accurate as of April, 2 2020. Regulations have since changed. Read the most up-to-date regulations here.

 Why is Social Distancing so critical?

 - Reduces the risk of transmission from persons who may be infected with the novel coronavirus that causes COVID-19 (whether they are symptomatic or asymptomatic)

 - Reduces the number of people who would have to be quarantined should anyone subsequently test positive for the COVID-19 virus

 How Can I Practice Social Distancing?

-The simplest way to practice social distancing is to stay six feet or two metres away from people where possible.
+The simplest way to practice social distancing is to stay three feet away from people where possible.
 If possible, avoid any unnecessary visits to potentially crowded public spaces.